Proxy vs VPN: What’s the Difference? Privacy, Security and Pricing Compared

 A Virtual Private Network (VPN) establishes a secure tunnel for an internet connection, masking a computer’s IP and encrypting the data exchanged between the device and the web.

 To establish a VPN connection, a VPN client must be installed on a computer first.
-Once it’s activated, the web requests sent by the computer will be encrypted and routed by the client through the chosen web server before finally reaching the target server.
+Once it’s activated, the web requests sent by the computer will be encrypted and routed by the client through the chosen web hosting server before finally reaching the target server.

 Once a request is processed, information is sent back to the computer using the same data encryption process.